Email Blog Instagram YouTube Twitch Discord Github

 9. Approximations of predefined operators MUST NOT be used.
 This means || MUST NOT be used in place of \parallel, or . in place of \cdot, etc.

 10. For single-line display math, double dollar signs MUST NOT ever be used; the use of \[ ... \] instead is REQUIRED.
-Inserting newlines after \[ and before \] is OPTIONAL; if the newline is not included there MUST be a space instead.
-There SHOULD be single newlines before and after displayed expressions; but there MUST NOT be double newlines unless it is intentional that the displayed line should be its own paragraph (which is almost never the case).
+Inserting line breaks after \[ and before \] is OPTIONAL; if the line break is not included there MUST be a space instead.
+There SHOULD be single line break before and after displayed expressions; but there MUST NOT be double line breaks unless it is intentional that the displayed line should be its own paragraph (which is almost never the case).

 12. When using align*, the invocations \begin{align*} and \end{align*} MUST be on their own line.
-There MUST be a new line after each \\ newline.
-There MAY be additional newlines for legibility, and there MUST be additional newlines if they are necessary to keep the line length within the specified limit.
+There MUST be a line break after each \\ invocation.
+There MAY be additional line breaks for legibility, and there MUST be additional line breaks if they are necessary to keep the line length within the specified limit.

 13. The contents of any \begin{...} ... \end{...} environment SHOULD be indented by at least two spaces.